 Federal and State Reports Concerning Treatment

-The US Government has issued Mental Health: A Report by the Surgeon General, validating the research supporting ABA as the leading treatment for autism.
+Mental Health: A Report by the Surgeon General, validates the research supporting ABA as the leading treatment for autism.
 The report concludes that "thirty years of research demonstrated the efficacy of applied behavioral methods in reducing inappropriate behavior and in increasing communication, learning, and appropriate social behavior."

 Legal and Advocacy Links